 Contact Ian Parker or Paul Sammons firstname.lastname@example.org.

-There is a designated dinghy park area in the yard where members can keep their dinghies - members currently sail their own Vibes, Topazs, Toppers, Tazs, Solos, Mirrors, Lasers, Picos, Skows, Larks, Oppis and a Miracle.
-The Axe One Design (AOD) is a traditional 12 foot clinker built Bermudan rigged dinghy which was designed specifically for members of the AYC in 1951 and there are currently 7 AODs in the fleet (see Axe One Design website).
+There is a designated dinghy park area in the yard where members can store their dinghies.
+Members currently sail a variety of dinghies including Fevas, Topazs, Toppers, Mirrors, Skows, Lasers, Picos, a Solo, a Vortex, a Laser Vago, a Laser Stratos, and a Hobie Tiger Catamaran.
+The Axe One Design (AOD) is a traditional 12 foot clinker built Bermudan rigged dinghy which was designed specifically for members of the AYC in 1951 and there are currently 8 AODs in the fleet (see Axe One Design website).

 In the post war years, dinghy sailing was the predominant Club activity, initially with the Axe One Design fleet and then with the Scorpion Class dinghy.
 In the early 1970s the Club fleet numbered approximately 30 Scorpions and the leading boats were also appearing at the top of the fleet in national and area championships.
 However, with the move toward single handers in the late 70's, the number of dinghy sailors at AYC dwindled and cruiser sailing became a more popular activity.